sigmonsays/sigmonsays.github.io/projects/picman.md

-+++
-date = "2023-12-31T10:58:55-08:00"
-draft = false
+---
-title = "picman: photo sorting tool" categories = [ "projects" ]
+title: "picman: photo sorting tool"
-tags = [ "projects", "photos" ]

-+++
+---

 github https://github.com/sigmonsays/picman

 I wrote a basic tool to replace my krufty bash scripts that imports my photos from various locations into their final resting place.

 The tool operates in steps where each step is kind of idempotent.
 The set of all steps is called